 Reserve Tickets are the most common and easiest to get hold of, including the possibility of getting on the day tickets outside peak season if you don’t mind queuing.
 Pedestal Access Tickets are more limited but usually easy enough to book a week or more before your visi).
 Crown Access tickets are the fewest as well as the most popular and must be booked at least 3 months in advance.

-Quick Links for Statue of Liberty Tours & Tickets
+Quick Links for Tours & Tickets

 Short on time and just want to book something?
 Here are the quick links: